deleteonerror/tinyPKI/readme.md

 The private key of the Certificate Authority

-- is chacha20 encrypted
+- is chacha20poly1305 encrypted
-- is stored on the filesystem
+- is stored on the filesystem with 0600 permissions

 The configuration